-Since datatypes often change and new datatypes are introduced, we have developed Generic H \forall SKELL, an extension of the functional programming language Haskell [10] that supports generic definitions, to save the programmer from (re)writing instances of generic functions.
-The original design of Generic H \forall SKELL is based on work by Ralf Hinze [3].
-The current release is based on recent work by Dave Clarke, Johan Jeuring and Andres Löh [9, 8].
-It extends Haskell with, among other things, a construct for defining type-indexed values.
-These values can be specialised to all Haskell datatypes, facilitating wider application of generic programming than provided by earlier systems such as PolyP [7].
+Since datatypes often change and new datatypes are introduced, we have developed Generic H $\forall$ SKELL, an extension of the functional programming language Haskell [11] that supports generic definitions, to save the programmer from (re)writing instances of generic functions.
+The original design of Generic H $\forall$ SKELL is based on work by Ralf Hinze [3].
+The current release is based on recent work by Dave Clarke, Johan Jeuring and Andres Löh [10, 9].
+It extends Haskell with, among other things, a construct for defining type-indexed functions.
+These functions can be specialised to all Haskell datatypes, facilitating wider application of generic programming than provided by earlier systems such as PolyP [8].